-2. Future Outlook
+3. Future outlook

-The impact of the Tender Offer on the forecast for the consolidated financial results of FamilyMart UNY Holdings enging on February 2018 will be immaterial.
+The effect of the Tender Offer on the business results of FamilyMart UNY Holdings for the fiscal year ending February 2018 is expected to be insignificant.

-This document is disclosed by FamilyMart UNY Holdings Co., Ltd. in accordance with the Securities Listing Regulations, and makes an official announcement pursuant to Article 30-1-4 of the Order for Enforcement of the Financial Instruments and Exchange Act, based on the request of FamilyMart (wholly owning parent company of the Tender Offeror) to FamilyMart UNY Holdings.
+This statement is a disclosure by FamilyMart UNY Holdings in accordance with the Securities Listing Regulations, and also a release in accordance with Article30-1-4 of the Order for Enforcement of the Financial Instruments and Exchange Act, based on the request of BSS (Tender Offeror) to FamilyMart and FamilyMart UNY Holdings.